 The latest Google Talks episode features Director Dan Scanlon and Producer Kori Rae as they discuss everything about Monsters University.
 The talk begins as moderator (and Google Doodler) Matthew Cruickshank tells a few “monster” jokes – though my favorite moment during this portion was when Cruickshank reveals that he wrote on his notecards when to pause for applause and laughter, it was endearing and a great way to start the Google Talk.

-An area that stuck out to me during the Google Talk was when Dan Scanlon discussed the moment he decided to make the move out to California and how he applied to Pixar thinking it was a long-shot — but thought it would be good to get his name out there.
+An area that stuck out to me during the Google Talk was when Dan Scanlon discussed the moment he decided to make the move out to California and how he applied to Pixar thinking it was a long shot — but thought it would be good to get his name out there.
 In the end, the only company that contacted Scanlon was Pixar.
 Dan explained:

-“It was such a great example of just go for everything you want because you never know".
+“It was such a great example of just go for everything you want because you never know”

-For me this is a very powerful statement, as everyone no matter what your dreams or aspirations are have been faced with “Do I just go for it?” or “Do I just stay with what I know?”
+For me this is a very powerful statement, as everyone no matter what their dreams or aspirations are have been faced with “Do I just go for it?” or “Do I just stay with what I know?”